Zheoni/bevy_pixel_buffer/examples/README.md

 [resize](./resize.rs) | Resize the pixel buffer programatically.
 [bundle](./bundle.rs) | Manually create a pixel buffer with a bundle.
 Equivalent to [custom_sprite](./custom_sprite.rs).
 [custom_sprite](./custom_sprite.rs) | Render as a sprite with custom parameters.
 Equivalent to [bundle](./bundle.rs).
+[edit_transform](./edit_transform.rs) | Shows how to edit the transform of the underlying sprite.
+Use the keyboard arrows to move.

 \* Uses `egui` to demo, but is not required.